Automatically create test scripts from a full stack session recording

 Auto-generated, runnable test scripts

-Multiplayer’s deep debugging session replays allow developers to quickly and accurately identify the root cause(s): we capture everything you need to understand a bug—from frontend screens, backend traces, metrics, logs and full request/response content and headers—in a single, sharable link.
+Multiplayer’s full stack session recordings allow developers to quickly and accurately identify the root cause(s).
+They capture everything you need to understand a bug, from frontend screens, backend traces, logs, full request/response content and headers.
+All in a single, sharable and annotatable timeline.

 But that’s only half the equation: now they have to reproduce it and resolve it.